Disaster Legal Help Victoria

 Renters and rental providers (landlords) should check their lease to see if it covers what will happen in the event the property is damaged.

-The Retails Leases Act 2003 states that:
+The Retail Leases Act 2003 (Vic) states that:

-1. If the residential rental provider reasonably considers that the extent of damage makes its repair impracticable or undesirable, and notifies the renter in writing of that, the residential rental provider or renter may terminate the lease by giving not less than seven days' written notice of termination to the other party
+1. If the rental provider reasonably considers that the extent of damage makes its repair impracticable or undesirable, and notifies the renter in writing of that, the rental provider or renter may terminate the lease by giving not less than seven days' written notice of termination to the other party

 2. If the residential rental provider fails to repair the damage within a reasonable time after the renter asks the residential rental provider in writing to do so, the renter may terminate the lease by giving not less than seven days' written notice of termination to the residential rental provider.

-If a small business and landlord are in a dispute about a property, either party can apply to the Victorian Small Business CommissionExternal Link for mediation of the dispute.
+If a small business and rental provider of a retail premises are in a dispute about a property, either party can apply to the Victorian Small Business Commission for mediation of the dispute.
 If the dispute is not resolved at mediation, it may need to be dealt with through VCAT.

 Insurance and commercial properties

 Depending on the terms of the lease, the renter may need to insure the rental property.
-If the renter was supposed to do this under the lease but did not, the renter may have to pay the residential rental provider for damage done to the property by a disaster.
+If the renter was supposed to do this under the lease but did not, the renter may have to pay the rental provider for damage done to the property by a disaster.
 Depending on what the lease states, if the renter has insurance but it does not cover the costs of rebuilding the property to what it was like before the disaster, the renter may have to pay the difference in cost.

 Where to get help

-Call Disaster Legal Help Victoria on 1800 113 432 (weekdays 8am to 6pm) for legal information and referrals or contact your closest community legal centreExternal Link to get advice from a local lawyer.
-For alternative contact options, visit our homepage.
+For legal information and referrals, call Disaster Legal Help Victoria on 1800 113 432 (Monday to Friday, 8 am to 6 pm).
+You can also contact your closest community legal centre to get advice from a local lawyer.

-Residential Tenancy Bond Authority (RTBA)
+Residential Tenancy Bond Authority

-1300 137 164, Monday to Friday, 9am to 5pm (excluding public holidays).
+Call 1300 137 164, Monday to Friday, 9 am to 5 pm (closed public holidays).

 Tenancy Plus Support Program